WangLabHKUST/BRCA-pCR/readme.md

 4. transcriptome: related to Figure 4

-5. proteome: related to Figure 4
+5. proteome: related to Figure 5

-6. network: related to Figure 5

-7. machine_learning: related to Figure 6
+6. machine_learning: related to Figure 6